javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 1. Variable declaration `var`
 2. Variable assignment `=`.

-The declaration is processed at the start of function execution ("hoisted"), but the assignment always works at the place where it is.
+The declaration is processed at the start of function execution ("hoisted"), but the assignment always works at the place where it appears.
 So the code works essentially like this:

 ```js run
 function sayHi() {